-I am a Professor and Deputy Chair of the English Department at Kanda University of International Studies (KUIS), where I teach a variety of undergraduate courses in TESOL and applied linguistics.
+I am a Professor and Deputy Chair of the English Department at Kanda University of International Studies (KUIS), where I teach a variety of undergraduate courses in TESOL teacher education and applied linguistics as well as an EAP seminar for 1-year students.
 I am also cross-appointed to the MATESOL Program at KUIS.
-I received my PhD in Language and Literacy Education (with a specialization in TESL) from the University of British Columbia, Canada as well as my MA in TESOL from the Monterey Institute of International Studies, U.S.A.
-I have had the pleasure of meeting a number practicing teachers and trainers through lectures, seminars, and workshops since I joined KUIS in 2006.
-My research interests include academic discourse socialization, language-content integration, teacher education, dialogic learning, and task-based second language (L2) learning.
+I received my MA in TESOL from the Monterey Institute of International Studies, U.S.A., and my PhD in Language and Literacy Education (with a specialization in TESL) from the University of British Columbia, Canada.
+I have had the pleasure of meeting a number practicing teachers and trainers through workshops and school visits since I joined KUIS in 2006.
+My research interests include academic discourse socialization, integrated language and content instruction, TESOL teacher education, dialogic learning, and task-based second language (L2) learning.
 I have supervised a number of MA projects and BA theses in these areas.